S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Key Resources

-_What essential resources can the team (or role keeper) make use of?_
+_What essential resources can the team (or rolekeeper) make use of?_

 Key resources are those resources provided by the organization to delegatees that are essential for them to use to be able to fulfill the requirements of the domain effectively.